epicdelia/Theoretical-Foundations-Project/README.md

 ## Running the tests

 First you enter the file name and the program will accept or ask you to re-enter the file name.
-Then after it is finally accepted then you need to enter a string using only 0's and 1's and if not then you will be prompeted that you can only use 0's and 1's.
-If the string is accepted then "Accepted" is shown in the dialog, and if it is rejected then "No Good, please try again" is shown on the dialog.
+Then after it is finally accepted, you need to enter a string using only 0's and 1's, and if not, you will be prompted that you can only use 0's and 1's.
+If the string is accepted, "Accepted" is shown in the dialog, and if it is rejected, "No Good, please try again" is shown on the dialog.
 To exit the program you can press cancel or close window to quit.

 ## Built With